nicksweet/Clink/README.md

 }
 ```

-Any  peer initializations, connections, updates, disconnections, and arbitrary errors
+Any  peer initializations, connections, updates, disconnections, and errors
 caught by Clink call all registered notification blocks as well,  passing a notification of
 `case initial(connectedPeerIds: [PeerId])` ,
 `case connected(peerWithId: PeerId)`,